Combinatorial proofs of Petrie Pieri rule and Plethystic Pieri rule

-In \cref{sec:WeightSum}, we refine the result of~\cite{Gordon1974DeterminantsOP}.
-We introduce some notations about what we call good orientations before stating the result here.
-This concept plays a crucial role in this paper.

-For a graph $G$ with ordered vertices $0,1,\dotsc,n$ and edges $\{a_1,b_1\},\dotsc,\{a_m,b_m\}$, we say an edge orientation of $G$ is a \emph{good orientation} if all but the last vertex $n$ receive exactly one outgoing edge, whereas the last one receives none.
-As a consequence, a good orientation exists only when $m=n$.
+In \cref{sec:Symbols}, preliminary background and definitions are provided.
+In \cref{sec:WeightSum}, we characterize the determinant of a Petrie matrix in terms of what we called \textit{good orientations}.
+Given any graph $G$ with ordered vertices $0,1,\dotsc,n$ and unordered edges $\{a_1,b_1\},\dotsc,\{a_m,b_m\}$.
+If $m=n$, we say an edge orientation of $G$, i.e., an assignment $(a,b)$ or $(b,a)$ to each edge $\{a,b\}$, is good if all but the last vertex $n$ receive exactly one outgoing edge, whereas the last one receives none.